thaddeusm/seatsmart-FHSU/README.md

 ![Seatsmart Icon](https://seatsmart.now.sh/img/logo.b38f8b88.svg)

 # Seatsmart (FHSU)
-Seatsmart is being developed as a convenient way to implement classroom participation guidance by the Department of English at Fort Hays State University for courses conducted at campuses in China.
+Seatsmart offers a convenient way to implement classroom participation guidance by the Department of English at Fort Hays State University for courses conducted at campuses in China.